Family Enterprise of the Year Award – Quebec Celebration

 Our entire Family Enterprise Canada community is invited to attend.

-FEAs who attend this session will earn 2 continuing education credit toward their annual FEA designation requirement.
+FEAs who attend will earn 2 continuing education credit toward their annual FEA designation requirement.

 Ed Brunet and Associates is a 5th generation family business providing general contracting services in the region of Gatineau, Québec.
 The reputable firm is led by members of the 4th and 5th generations of the Brunet family and proud to be celebrating its 120 years in business this year.
 With a strong team of highly competent, qualified, and engaged employees, the Ed Brunet team pursues its activities in various sectors of the construction industry: Industrial, Commercial, Institutional and Residential.